Counterinsurgency in Northern Afghanistan: Operation Halmazag (Lightning)

 From late October to mid-November 2010, German troops, with the support of American, Afghan and Belgian forces led Operation Halmazag, an offensive to establish a permanent ISAF presence around the village of Isa Khel and Quatliam, just 6 miles west of the main Coalition compound at Kunduz.
 Assisted by American close air support and suppressive fire from their PzH2000s, approximately 300 German paratroopers and further Afghan forces drove off the Taliban from the area on November 4, and had consolidated a credible coalition presence around Quatliam and Isa Khel by November 15.
 At least eight insurgents were killed in battle with the Germans and dozens captured while coalition forces sustained only minor wounds.
 Simultaneously, air assault operations led by the 10th Mountain Division just south in Baghlan ramped up, with significant action occurring within the Highway Triangle.

+In late 2010, the 10th Mountain executed a precision air assault raid to kill or capture two HVTs, the Taliban Shadow Governor of Konduz, Mullah Salam, as well as his top deputy, Mullah Miraj.
+This air assault operation was the result of months of intelligence gathering by coalition forces.
+The raid resulted in the capture of Miraj, along with his security team, and the deaths of several enemy fighters.
+While the raid was successful, Salam was not present.
+After the raid, he fled to Pakistan, where he was eventually captured by the Pakistani military.
+He was imprisoned for several years until being released in 2016, when he was killed in a US airstrike.